hemalhansda/gst-app-react/README.md

 ### Things you need to install

-First You need to install nodeJS, npm  and yarns on your machine.
+First You need to install nodeJS, npm  and yarn on your machine.
 Then Run the following commands in the terminal.

 Run this following code given below: